 Think about rope skipping.
 If you say Hello when you attempt to jump and say it again when falling, you will hear it twice.
 Likewise, DDR memory can run 2x faster.

-In addition to that, softwares like CPUZ may show your memory speed as 1200mhz, but in the Task Manager, you’ll see 2400mhz thanks to DDR technology.
+In addition to that, software like CPUZ may show your memory speed as 1200mhz, but in the Task Manager, you’ll see 2400mhz thanks to DDR technology.
 There’s also a thing called Channel involved.
 We’ll learn about it later.

 Well, these numbers indicate the generation of DDR technology.
 With each generation, the clock speed and capacity increased remarkably.
 And none of them are backward compatible.